Helix-Track/Core/Documentation/Permissions/README.md

 ## Permissions engine

-Each HelixTrack Core operation must be verified against the Permissions engine.
+Each helix track Core operation must be verified against the Permissions engine.
 For example, obtaining the list of projects operation:

 - Operation (API method) start
 - Request the approval from the Permissions engine